vedshivade/EHR-Browser/README.md

 This version is not just limited to patient-specific information but is now equipped with the capability to find correlations between random sets of data within the database, providing in-depth analysis when a specific subject_id is not provided.

+The EHR-Browser is an attempt at building a "pseudo" domain-specific LLM.
+The ultimate goal is to develop a tool that, if integrated into hospital EHR systems, could significantly enhance physicians' ability to ask and retrieve answers to specific queries.

 ## Table of Contents

 - [Getting Started](#getting-started)